 The property tax is governed by Chapter 24 of the Norfolk City Code and the Title 58.1 of the Code of Virginia.
 Under these requirements the City of Norfolk is required to conduct a reassessment of real property (land, buildings and other improvements) every year.
 The law also requires the City to appraise real property uniformly at its market value.
 Market value is defined as “the price which it will bring when it is offered for sale by one who desires, but is not obliged, to sell it, and is bought by one who is under no necessity of having it.”
 Tuckahoe Woman’s Club v.
 City of Richmond, 199 Va.
 734, 737, 101 S.E.2d 571, 574 (1958).

 Sales Price as Compared to Assessed Values

 Gathering information regarding sales of real estate is an important function of the Real Estate Assessor’s Office.
 The verification of recent sales provides insights into local market behavior and provides the information on which your assessment is based.
 Sales are excluded from analysis when the conditions of the sale do not meet the market value definition.
 For example, sales between family members, related corporations, gifts, foreclosures, etc. do not usually represent market value.
 The needs and compulsions of buyers and sellers also influence sale prices.
-Analyzing all recent sales allows the Real Estate Assessor's Office to account for unusual circumstances such as those described above and apply mass appraisal standards and rules for all property, whether sold or not.
+Analyzing sales recorded from January 1 and December 31 of the year preceding the effective date of the reassessment allows the Real Estate Assessor’s Office to account for unusual circumstances such as those described above and apply mass appraisal standards and rules for all property, whether sold or not.
 The application of standards and rules may not exactly match every recent sale price; however, such application ensures each parcel of real property will be treated uniformly and equitably.